 In conjunction with our organizational strategic agenda, we will continue to make targeted capital investments to support new business and leverage our operating platform, and we will continue to work to strengthen and broaden customer relationships and meet customer demands with the highest quality service and the goal of continually exceeding our customers' expectations.
-The current capital plan for full year 2018 includes expenditures of up to approximately\$25 million related primarily to the strategic replacement and upgrading of production equipment to improve efficiencies and increase capacity, facility expansion costs outside of our core Midwest markets, and other strategic capital and maintenance improvements.
+The current capital plan for full year 2018 includes expenditures in the range of \$25 million to \$30 million related primarily to strategic investments in capacity and geographic expansion outside of our core Midwest markets, the strategic replacement and upgrading of production equipment to improve efficiencies and increase capacity, new process and product development, and other strategic capital and maintenance improvements.
 We will continue to assess our capital expenditure needs given market demands and make adjustments where necessary to address capacity constraints within the Company's operations.